nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 To check which bands are supported by a particular modem firmware version, see the release notes for that version.

 You can use band lock to restrict modem operation to a subset of the supported bands, which might improve the performance of your application.
-To check which bands are certified in your region, visit `nRF9160 Certifications`_.
+To check which bands are certified in your region, visit `nRF9161 certifications`_ or `nRF9160 certifications`_, depending on the SiP you are using.

 To set the LTE band lock, enable the :ref:`lte_lc_readme` library by setting the Kconfig option :kconfig:option:`CONFIG_LTE_LINK_CONTROL`  to ``y`` in your :file:`prj.conf` project configuration file.